sumn2u/learn-javascript/en/design-patterns/behavioral-patterns.md

 *Context*

-A global state or context that the interpreter uses to interpret expressions.
+A global state or context that the Interpreter uses to interpret expressions.
 It often contains information that is relevant during the interpretation of expressions.

 *Abstract Expressions*